national black census month

 Aug 28, 2022

 The Transgender District is thrilled to announce the return of Riot Party, an annual celebration commemorating the 56th Anniversary of the Compton’s Cafeteria Riots of 1966, the first large-scale act of resistance on the part of Trans and Queer individuals against police brutality in the United States.
+The Riot Party will take place in San Francisco, CA – come out, celebrate, and take the Black Census!

 NO EVENTS IN YOUR AREA?